Eldeston/Creative-Computing/Semester 01/Class 02/Expository Writing - Piracy.md

 ## Applications
 - Piracy should never be justified in the first place, but it should be reduced.
 - People should support their favorite creators anywhere they can afford.

+Piracy should never be justified in the first place, but it should be reduced.
+While some people think piracy is justified against ill intent companies, or companies thinking it should be strictly illegal,
 ## Some Examples
 - Steam - Provides a great service and has accumulated a large amount of loyal gamers.
 - Apple - As much as I hate to say it, Apple has been really amazing with their security but it is not suited for developers and people with holes in their pockets.